bfbarkhouse/redpanda-index-demo/README.md

 ## ✨ What's in this repo

-- `redpanda_index_quotes_ingest.yaml` — Job that ingests SPY trades into Redpanda from the [Alpaca markets](https://alpaca.markets/) API.
+- `redpanda_index_quotes_ingest.yaml` — Job to ingests SPY trades into Redpanda from the [Alpaca](https://alpaca.markets/](https://docs.alpaca.markets/docs/about-market-data-api) Market Data API.
-- `redpanda_index_candles.yaml` — Job that samples price high and low in 10s windows from the data feed and writes to a new topic.
+- `redpanda_index_candles.yaml` — Job to samples price high and low in continuous 10s windows from the data feed and write to a new topic.
 - `redpanda_index_snowflake.yaml` — Streams SPY trades to Snowflake for analytics.
 - `redpanda_index_prices-value.avsc` - AVRO schema for the SPY trade data.
 - `redpanda-index-demo-diagram.png` — Architecture diagram.

-> **Note:** Update credentials, topic names, and any transforms to match your environment.

 ---